Addiction & Substance Misuse in the Finance Industry

 - The percentage of individuals diagnosed with a substance use disorder in the finance and insurance industries was 9.4 percent, equivalent to the overall average.

-- Over all of the occupations surveyed, 8.7 percent of individuals reported heavy alcohol use in the month prior to the survey; in the financial services industry 7.4 percent of individuals reported heavy alcohol use during the month prior to the survey.
+- Over all of the occupations surveyed, in the financial services industry 7.4 percent of individuals reported heavy alcohol use during the month prior to the survey.

-- Over all the occupations surveyed, 8.6 percent reported using illicit drugs within the month prior to the survey; in the financial services and insurance industry 6.5 percent of individuals reported using illicit drugs in the month prior to the survey.
+- Over all the occupations surveyed, in the financial services and insurance industry 6.5 percent of individuals reported using illicit drugs in the month prior to the survey.

-Substance Abuse among Investment Bankers and Financial Managers
+Substance Misuse Among Investment Bankers and Financial Managers

-Numerous sources, such as an article from the Business Insider and the books Bullish Thinking: The Advisers Guide to Advising and Thriving on Wall Street and Addiction at Work: Tackling Drug Use and Misuse in the Workplace, report that substance abuse in the financial services sector, such as Wall Street, has declined significantly overall compared to earlier decades such as the 1970s, 1980s, and even the1990s.
+Numerous sources report that substance misuse in the financial services sector has declined significantly overall compared to earlier decades such as the 1970s, 1980s, and even the 1990s.
 According to these sources, the industry has gone through several phases where certain types of drug use were popular.